 Your attorney would like to work with you to get through some of the issues causing negativity.
 If you have been injured in an accident due to the fault or negligence of another, speak with attorney Chris Trainor.
 Call him for a free consultation today at 800-961-8850.
 In another trend, insurers who pay medical bills are less likely to negotiate a reduced lien.
 When a health insurance provider pays your medical bills, that insurer is entitled to reimbursement from any settlement or judgment you receive.
 This right to reimbursement is called a lien.
 Often, an experienced Michigan personal injury attorney can get the carrier to agree to reimbursement at less than 100-cents on the dollar.
 In difficult economic times, however, health insurance carriers tend to dig in their heels and demand full reimbursement.s a claimant, you should be careful of what you sign and refuse to sign a medical authorization form that enables an adjuster to see all of your medical history.
 A limited release of only pertinent documents within a certain window of time is the only type of medical authorization form that you should be signing.
 For more information on how to avoid insurance adjuster tricks, contact Michigan personal injury lawyer Christopher Trainor for a free initial consultation.

 Do not let an insurance adjuster be the only one handling your claim.
 Our experienced Michigan personal injury attorneys will work hard to safeguard your interests and obtain fair compensation for your injuries.
-If you would like to talk about your situation, please submit our online contact form or call us at 1-800-961-8477.
+With over 20 years of experience as a firm in Michigan, our professional attorneys have amassed over $200 million in settlements and verdicts for our clients in a variety of practice areas.
+If you would like to talk about your situation or learn more about our practice, please submit our online contact form or call us at 1-800-961-8477 for a free evaluation of your case.